 All great right?

 The bad news is that because this is one of the top free things to do in London, getting a ticket is notoriously difficult….
-As in I’ve decided to go back and the next available date is four months away kind of difficult.
+As in we’ve decided to go back and the next available date is four months away kind of difficult.

 Oh London, the notorious killer of spontaneity since the invention of online booking.